X (1996 film): Plot

 After his mother dies to create a "Sacred Sword" to seal it into his body, a young man named Kamui Shiro goes back to his hometown Tokyo to understand his fate.
 As he arrives, he learns of a current war between two factions known as the Dragons of the Heavens and the Dragons of the Earth who seek the survival of mankind and nature, respectively.
 Shortly after Kamui's arrival, Subaru Sumeragi from the Heavens and Seishirō Sakurazuka from the Earth kill each other, resulting in a moment in the destruction of part of the city.
 Kamui meets his childhood friends Fuma Monou and Kotori Monou whom he came back to protect, but he and Fuma start suffering visions when seeing each other.
 Kamui is then attacked by the Dragons of Earth but is saved by the ones from the Heavens.
 As this happens Kotori is kidnapped by a woman named Kanoe while Fuma follows her.

 Kamui is contacted by Princess Hinoto, Kanoe's sister, who seeks to recruit Kamui into the Dragons of Heavens to protect mankind from this war.
 Kamui refuses to take such responsibility but remains concerned about Fuma and Kotori.
 Kanoe meets Fuma and recognizes him as the "other Kamui" who could replace the other and join the Dragons of Earth.
 Seichiro Aoki and Karen Kasumi from the Heavens face Nataku and Shōgo from the Earth respectively but all four fighters are murdered.
 Fearing Kotori and Fuma possibly being killed by the Dragons of Earth, Kamui joins the Dragons of Heavens alongside the members Arashi Kishū, Sorata Arisugawa and Yuzuriha Nekoi to face their Dragons of Earth.
 Upon meeting a man named Kusanagi Shiyū from the Earth, Kamui tries to get him to tell him Kotori and Fuma's whereabouts but he tries to kill him alongside Yuzuriha.
 As this happens, Kamui suffers visions again and Yuzuriha is killed in a battle with Yūto and Kusanagi while protecting Kamui.
 Fuma finds Kamui and murders Kusanagi alongside Yuto later on.

 Fuma then kills Kotori as her body contains another Sacred Sword to wield in the war.
 The continuous deaths of the Dragons of Heavens cause the destruction of more areas from Tokyo.
 Before dying from the falling debris, Hinoto transports Kamui to a safe area to protect mankind.
 Fuma then attempts to kill Kamui who is unwilling to fight his friend.
-Eventually, Kamui is forced to unseal his own Sacred Sword and decapitates Fuma.
+Eventually, Kamui is forced to unseal his own Sacred Sword and beheads Fuma.
 Despite being the winner of the war, Kamui is completely grief-stricken over what transpired and cries while holding Fuma's head in the remains of Tokyo.